The Shift from Traditional Marketing to Digital Marketing: A New Era of Connection

 Conclusion

-And this shift isn’t slowing down anytime soon.
+Furthermore, this change won't be slowing down anytime soon.